Resources for Parents of Students with Disabilities

 - Parent’s Guide Chapter on Eligibility Categories

-- The National Dissemination Center for Children with Disabilities (NICHCY) Fact Sheets on Disability Categories (all in PDF format)
+- The National Dissemination Center for Children with Disabilities (NICHCY) Fact Sheets on Disability Categories posted in English and Spanish (all in PDF format)

 - Home-School-Community Partnerships